franktpmvu/NeighborTrack/README.md

 [**NeighborTrack: Improving Single Object Tracking by Bipartite Matching with Neighbor Tracklets**](https://arxiv.org/abs/2211.06663)

-This paper was accepted by the 9th International Workshop on Computer Vision in Sports (CVsports) 2023 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)
+This paper was accepted by the 9th International Workshop on Computer Vision in Sports (CVsports) 2023 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPR)

 Single Object Tracking(SOT) post-processing method by using cycle consistency and neighbor(python version)